 Getting to the gym isn’t always possible.
-Sometimes, with all of your other commitments, you simply don’t have the time.
+There are times when, with all of your other commitments, you simply don’t have the time.
 On certain days it can feel like too much of a hassle.
 You have to get to the gym, get changed, do your workout, change again, and then drag yourself home.
 Under other circumstances like social distancing, workers strike or holidays, they may be flat-out closed!

 However, you still need to fit in your daily exercise, which is where home workouts come in handy.
 There are plenty of exercise options you can do at home, even if there’s not a lot of space, you have no equipment, or you need to be mindful of the neighbors.
 To live in a building that offers amenities such as a gym and spa, rent an apartment from a company like Blueground.
 They offer stunning apartments that are completely furnished and fully-equipped.
 In addition, many of the properties exist in buildings with pools and/or excellent gym facilities.

 If you don’t happen to live in a building with a gym and moving isn’t an option right now, here are some tips to make equipment-free home workouts easier.

 While you don’t need a lot of space for most home workouts, you do need to have at least a small area that’s clear.
 The last thing you want to worry about is knocking things over and accidentally injuring yourself.
 Ensure that all mess and clutter have been dealt with before starting.

 The living room is a good choice because it’s usually the largest space in an apartment.
 If you have to, move any furniture and decorations out of the way.
 Just make sure you have a few feet of space in every direction so you can move around.

 Another good thing about working out in your living room is that you can watch T.V. while being active.
 It is usually a nice distraction and might even double your workout time.